TeseoLou/codoku/README.md

 ### **2.3.2 Site Hierarchy**

-Site hierarchy refers to how Codoku’s content, features, and pages are logically organized and accessed by users.
+Site hierarchy refers to how **Codoku’s** content, features, and pages are logically organized and accessed by users.
 It shapes the user’s journey through the application, affecting clarity, efficiency, and accessibility.
-For a game-based web app like Codoku, hierarchy needed to support both discovery and flow, prioritizing gameplay while offering seamless access to supporting features like instructions and about information.
+For a game-based web app like **Codoku**, hierarchy needed to support both discovery and flow, prioritizing gameplay while offering seamless access to supporting features like instructions and about information.

 **Aims of Codoku's Site Structure**